 At a breakneck speed, Trump has appointed judges who hold lifetime tenures.
 In addition to assuring an anti-choice Supreme Court, Trump has also appointed nearly 1 in 4 of the nation’s federal appeals court judges, and 1 in 7 of district court judges.
 Trump’s cadre of judges are 87% white, 78% male, and 100% conservative.
 To put the potential impact in perspective, the Supreme Court hears arguments in about 80 cases per year, while the federal circuit courts handle tens of thousands of cases each year.

-On Trump’s watch, the U.S. has abdicated its role as global conscience and defender of democracy and human rights.
-Trump accepted the word of Vladimir Putin that Russia did not interfere in the 2016 presidential election over evidence found by our own U.S. intelligence agencies, including the CIA, NSA, and the FBI, and he is failing to act to protect future elections from foreign influence.
-Trump refused to hold Saudi Arabia Crown Prince Mohammed bin Salman accountable for the brutal murder of journalist and Washington Post columnist Jamal Khashoggi, sending a chilling message that the U.S. will not prioritize the defense of human rights.
+On Trump’s watch, the U.S. has abdicated its role as global conscience and defender of democracy.
+Trump accepted the word of Vladimir Putin that Russia did not interfere in the 2016 presidential election over evidence found by our own U.S. intelligence agencies, including the CIA, NSA, and the FBI, and he is failing to act to protect future elections from foreign interference.
+Trump refused to hold Saudi Arabia Crown Prince Mohammed bin Salman accountable for the brutal murder of journalist and Washington Post columnist Jamal Khashoggi, sending a chilling message that the U.S. will no longer speak out against murderous governments or prioritize the defense of human rights.
 Trump has bullied longtime allies while openly admiring authoritarian leaders with egregious records of abuse against their own people.
 Trump’s impulsive tweeting has destabilized financial markets and confused diplomatic agreements and negotiations.

-7. Trump lacks conviction beyond self preservation and puts loyalty to his base above the public interest.
+9. Trump puts loyalty to his base above the public interest.

 With all the lies, chaos, and confusion of a dysfunctional presidency, we all need help cutting through the noise and having actual facts at our fingertips.
 Share our talking points or use them to create your own.
 We need to overcome voter suppression, Russian meddling, and the rising myths of fake news and “alternative” facts to win the 2020 election with margins large enough to obliterate doubt and take back our country.